AWS Fundamentals IAM EC 2

 • EC2 is region-scoped

 Pro tip: Not all services are found in your preferred region.
-Use this to find out what services you have access to.
+Use this region table to find out what services you have access to.

 Availability zones